yareally/android-scala-intellij-no-sbt-plugin/readme.md

 Compiling your Project:

-1. Use the given proguard file in this project (should work for any basic project without modification, if you encounter an issue when adding a library, let me know and I can add a case for it).
+1. Use the given proguard file in this project.  (should work for any basic project without modification, if you encounter an issue when adding a library, let me know and I can add a case for it).

 2. Add all jar references to your proguard file pointing to your scala and other libraries.
 Probably not needed though if you did step #4 correctly under prerequisites.

 5. Enable proguard for the building of the project via the following :

-Go to: file → project settings → modules → select module(s) → compiler tab → enable proguard
+(Intellij 12) Go to: File → project settings → modules → select module(s) → compiler tab → enable proguard

+(Intellij 13/Android Studio) Go to: *File → project settings → modules → select module(s) → compiler tab → check Run Proguard checkbox*.
+Make sure both your project proguard file (proguard-project.txt) and the Android SDK provided one (found under */android-sdk-home/tools/proguard/proguard-android.txt*) are both added to the list below the checkbox.

 6. Build project like how you would normal Java Android project.
-Proguard is a little slow, but it's required unless you preload the libraries onto the device (which requires root).
+Proguard is a little slow, but it's required unless you preload the libraries onto the device (which requires root or using the previously mentioned sbt plugin).

 7. Run the application